-2 The median is the value separating the higher half from the lower half of the data on house prices.
+1 The median is the value separating the higher half from the lower half of the data on house prices.
 It may be thought of as "the middle" value.
 Compared to the mean (often simply described as the "average") it is not skewed by a small proportion of very expensive houses, and therefore provides a better representation of a "typical" house price.

-- 4.31 In order to ensure that such developments are most effectively used to meet local needs it is considered that the established Cornwall local connection criteria should apply to First Homes to ensure that affordable housing is delivered to meet the needs of the Parish and nearby communities.
-This will mean that the housing should meet local needs before cascading out.
-[Local eligibility criteria apply to First Homes for a maximum period of three months from the date the home is first marketed, after which the eligibility criteria revert to the national criteria]. - 4.32 The NDP evidence also found that only Shared Ownership schemes of 25% or less share would be affordable on local average household incomes. - 4.33 The available income data also suggests that buying property and market renting is impossible for single people and households on lower than average incomes.
-The affordable rented sector therefore performs a vital function in St Stephen in Brannel Parish as the only option for a large segment of those in the greatest need. - 4.34 Therefore, to comply with CLP Objective 4 (which is to meet housing need), affordable housing in St Stephen in Brannel Parish will need to be a mix of First Homes, homes in shared ownership, and socially rented homes, with a priority for any developments of affordable homes to include a minimum of 75% 1 and 2 bedroomed socially rented housing. - 4.35 The evidence also reports that the population in the Parish is ageing, likely to increase the need for smaller.
-More appropriate housing provision which is suitable for older people, offering 'downsizing' opportunities.
+- 4.36 The evidence also reports that the population in the Parish is ageing, which is likely to increase the need for smaller, more appropriate housing provision which is suitable for older people, offering 'downsizing' opportunities.
 Providing more smaller dwellings could also help address the decline in the proportion of younger people, many of whom may be leaving to find smaller, more affordable dwellings.
 The needs of growing young families are also apparent from the data.
-The recent affordable housing developments in the Parish will have helped to address these issues. - 4.36 The parish is within commutable distance to St Austell, Newquay and the city of Truro, and which provide most of the employment opportunities, resulting in considerable pressure for housing, so it is appropriate that some market provision to address this sector is also included.
-Provision to work from home, which has recently emerged as a much more viable choice on the back of technological developments and COVID, is also appropriate. - 4.37 In community engagement, when asked what type of homes people thought the NDP should help to supply, affordable homes for rent or shared ownership was rated as the top priority being mentioned by 81% of respondents, with family homes [76%], special homes for the elderly [63%], also highly ranked [See Figure 7].
+The recent affordable housing developments in the Parish will have helped to address these issues. - 4.37 The Parish is within commutable distance to St Austell, Newquay and the city of Truro, and which provide most of the employment opportunities, resulting in considerable pressure for housing, so it is appropriate that some market provision to address this sector is also included.
+Provision to work from home, which has recently emerged as a much more viable choice on the back of technological developments and COVID, is also appropriate. - 4.38 In community engagement, when asked what type of homes people thought the NDP should help to supply, affordable homes for rent or shared ownership was rated as the top priority being mentioned by 81% of respondents, with family homes [76%], special homes for the elderly [63%], also highly ranked [See Figure 7].

 Figure 7: Community Survey Type of Homes Needed Order of importance

 Affordable homes for rent or shared ownership 1

 Family Homes 2

 Special Housing for the Elderly 3

 Homes for single people 4

 Disability Adapted Homes 5

 Self-Build 6

 Homes with working spaces 7

 Family and retirement mobile homes 8

+Executive Homes 9